seelabs/defcon/README.md

  `data` This is a list of dictionaries that specify data to add to the container.
-The source of the data may be either a github repository and branch, or a file in the `defcon` project.
+The source of the data may be either a github repository and branch, or a file in the on the host system.
+The '.' directory will be the defcon project directory.
+Absolute paths may also be specified.
 The target is the location in the container to put the data.
 Example:

  ```
   "data": [